Gamesright

 • Purposes of processing: Reach measurement (e.g. access statistics, recognition of returning visitors); profiles with user-related information (creation of user profiles); tracking (e.g. interest/behavior-related profiling, use of cookies); provision of our online offer and user-friendliness.

-• Safety measures: IP masking (pseudonymization of the IP address).
+• Security measures: IP masking (pseudonymization of the IP address).

 • Legal basis: Consent (Article 6 (1) sentence 1 lit. a.
 GDPR).